 The Center for Rural Entrepreneurship at Lyndon State College hosts the Incubator without Walls program which offers affordable technical assistance for small businesses in Vermont’s Northeast Kingdom and New Hampshire’s Coos County.
 These services have been provided since 2007 in the form of undergraduate-level student projects conducted under the supervision of Lyndon State faculty.

-iWOW is the leader in developing the skilled work force that powers economic growth in this rural region.
-We provide a wide array of programs and services designed to prepare individual students and businesses for success in the workplace and the regional economy.
+iWOW provides a wide array of programs and services designed to prepare individual students and businesses for success in the workplace and the regional economy.
 We proactively engage Lyndon State College faculty and students with small businesses to assess their needs, define optimal business performance steps, and propose solutions with execution in mind.
 These projects enable students on the ground to experience real world business issues that support their academic studies.
-Services may include:

 Alliances are our strength.
 We draw upon the resources and services of our partners to best meet a small business’ specific growth need.
-We serve as the intake point for technical assistance seekers in the NEK.
+We serve as the intake point for technical assistance seekers in the NEK and frequently coordinate on project with partners to provide businesses seamless, integrated support.
 Our partners include:

-There is no single physical location for iWOW as it concentrates instead on managing a network of enterprise support services.
-Originally funded by USDA Rural Development grants, iWOW has expanded its original service area—the greater Newport area—to the entire Northeast Kingdom of Vermont and Coos County of New Hampshire.
+Projects are undertaken on a year-round basis.
+There is no single physical location for IWoW as it concentrates instead on managing a network of enterprise support services.
+Originally funded by USDA Rural Development grants, IWoW has expanded its original service area- the greater Newport area- to the entire Northeast Kingdom of Vermont and Coos County of New Hampshire.
 Projects and workshops are scheduled year round.

 Ann Nygard, Director